-- The stage is huge and the amount of Tubey Magic has to be heard to be believed – this is the pinnacle of sound for Glam Rock
+- The amount of Tubey Magic has to be heard to be believed – this is the pinnacle of sound for Glam Rock

 - A Rock & Pop Top 100 album, and Ken Scott’s engineering masterpiece all rolled into one